johans-work/niyanodes/README.md

 Niya nodes is a new tool for abstracting, implementing, and utilizing anything that can be abstracted and implemented by the user.

 Any time you have nodes that progressively lead to more nodes, you inevitably get a tree.
 Your file system is essentially a node tree, and so is the web.
 But in both cases, the user is confined to the abstractions of each system.
-Niya adds a common layer that focuses on abstraction itself, allowing you to start there and work from there.
+But what if you could combine those trees?
+Niya does this by adding a layer that describes and accesses each node.
+Everything becomes just another node through abstraction.
+A computational canvas for everything, where you add what's necessary, and do what's possible.

 ## node & type basics